ProjectViman/viman/README.md

 rosrun viman_control vm_sensor_data
 ```
 ### To view camera output (SLAM Z)
+There are two cams in viman: Front cam and Down Cam.
 ```
 rosrun viman_control z_vision.py
 ```
+For Front Cam | Enter 1 to ur choice
+For Down Cam | Enter 0 to ur choice
 ### To view the color identified by the camera (SLAM Z)
 ```
 rostopic echo /viman/color_id